Can You Sue If You Were Hit By A Car While Jaywalking?

 Also, when someone violates a safety rule and the violation results in the type of harm that the rule seeks to prevent, courts often deem them negligent as a matter of law.
 Some examples of circumstances under which a driver may be negligent include:

-• If the vehicle driver was texting and driving and hits you, they are in violation of California Vehicle Code 23123.5.
+• If the vehicle driver was texting and driving and hit you, they are in violation of California Vehicle Code 23123.5.

 • If you are walking in a known and marked safety zone and get hit by a car, the driver violates California Vehicle Code 21709.

-• If the driver’s ownership of the negligence is precisely what led to your injuries in an accident, they will bear the brunt of the negligence in an accident.
+• If the driver’s negligence directly caused your injuries in an accident, they will be held primarily responsible.

-• These are just a few of the many examples that you may find that determine fault in a car accident involving a pedestrian.
+These are just a few of the many examples that can help determine fault in a car accident involving a pedestrian.

 In many cases, it can be difficult to determine whose fault an accident was.
-For this reason, it’s important to speak with an attorney after any incident in which you were hurt.
+Consulting with an attorney after any incident can assist in identifying potentially liable parties and help you establish negligence.

 If you are in an accident and were jaywalking at the time, it is easy to feel like you are partially to blame.
-Even if you were, you may still be able to recover compensation for your injuries.
-Pedestrian accidents happen all of the time in California, and pedestrians aren’t necessarily the negligent parties.
+Even if you were, you may still be able to pursue compensation for your injuries, depending on the circumstances.
+Pedestrian accidents happen all the time in California, and pedestrians aren’t necessarily the negligent parties.

-It can feel overwhelming to try and solve this problem by yourself.
-Call the car accident and pedestrian accident attorneys at Arash Law for a review and see if you have a case.
-If you suffered injuries from an accident when you were jaywalking, there is a good chance that you will be able to recover compensation.
+It can feel overwhelming to try to solve this problem by yourself.
+Call the car accident and pedestrian accident attorneys at Arash Law for a free case review and determine if you have a valid claim.
+If you suffered injuries from an accident while you were jaywalking, compensation may be available depending on the facts and circumstances of your accident.

 ABOUT THE AUTHOR